 With detailed penetration test reports, you can see which vulnerabilities are the most dangerous and address them accordingly.

-The cost of penetration testing is comparatively small, and by taking a proactive approach to cyber security, you can conduct remediation activities as part of your day-to-day operation.
+By comparison, the cost of penetration testing is a drop in the ocean – and by taking a proactive approach to cyber security, you can conduct remediation activities as part of your day-to-day operations.

 We also offer penetration testing services to assess your organisation’s susceptibility to phishing scams and your compliance with the PCI DSS (Payment Card Industry Data Security Standard).

 We’re currently offering 15% off penetration tests throughout July, so there has never been a better time to invest in securing your organisation.